prototux/headunit-ui/README.md

 ## Intro

-This is the UI part of a headunit project from OpenLeo, based on python and kivy, it looks like this:
+This is the UI part of a headunit project from OpenLeo, based on python and kivy, it looks like this (low framerate only due to recording in gif):

 ![headunit preview image](.github/preview.gif?raw=true)